ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 Memory that uses multi-level cells has a higher density of information stored, so the price per gigabyte is lower when compared to memory that uses single level cells.
 Multilevel cell technologies enable high capacity SSDs to be manufactured.
 While MLC memory has the advantage of being less expensive than SLC, it is slower, has higher power consumption, higher error rate and its lifespan is shorter.
 This is why high-performance memory cards still use SLC flash technology.

-## Poll #3.
+## Poll 3: Flash memory
-3. How many charge levels are used in a triple level flash memory cell?
+How many charge levels are used in a triple level flash memory cell?
 1. 3
 2. 6
 3. 8